RyanJarv/UserDataSwap/README.md

 This exists as an example of how an attacker could semi-covertly backdoor EC2 instances on creation.
 The API calls will stand out, but from the user's perspective the instance is simply taking longer to start up.
 This is a well known attack, only change to what I've seen elsewhere is adding Event Bridge and Lambda.

+## More Info

 For more info you can see my post on [Backdooring user data](https://blog.ryanjarv.sh/2020/11/27/backdooring-user-data.html)

+## Related Attacks

 For another similar attack with different pros/cons take a look at [EC2FakeIMDS](https://github.com/RyanJarv/EC2FakeImds).

 The talk and slides going over these two can be found on [my blog](https://blog.ryanjarv.sh/2020/12/04/deja-vu-in-the-cloud.html).

+## Takeaway

-I think the take away here, and what I was hoping to demonstrate is what I described as Cloud Malware in my talk doesn't need to be complex.
+What I was hoping to demonstrate is what I described as Cloud Malware in my talk doesn't need to be complex.

 ## Requirements